According to federal filings, AFSCME 33 charges members up to $728 per year in union dues.

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-AFSCME Council 33 is the designated union for many employees of the City of Philidelphia and other public employees in the eastern region of Pennsylvania.
+AFSCME Council 33 is the designated union representing approximately 10,000 employees of the City of Philidelphia and other public employees in the eastern region of Pennsylvania.

 For years, public employees in Pennsylvania have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).